Fire and rescue services

 Keep your car windows and doors closed and locked at all times, including when moving.

-Don’t leave valuables on show in your car.
+Don’t leave valuables in your car.

 Highway robberies and armed carjackings have been reported outside the main urban centres.